JuneTheMistborn/Switch-DaySkipper/README.md

 20. Next extract the file (it doesn't matter where).

-21. Then plug the arduino in, then connect the two pins closest to the reset button with a jumper cable.
+21. Then plug the arduino in, then briefly connect the two pins closest to the reset button with a jumper cable (you will know when to disconnect when the windows disconected device sound plays).

 21. Then go to device manager>other devices and right click on unknown device.